influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/grafana.md

 3. Click **Install via grafana.com** to navigate to the plugin page.
 4. On the plugin page, click **Install plugin**.

-After a moment, Grafana Cloud will complete the plugin installation in your Grafana Cloud instance.
+After a moment, Grafana Cloud completes the plugin installation in your Grafana Cloud instance.

 <!----------------------------- END GRAFANA CLOUD ----------------------------->